PawseySC/supercomputing-user-training/refresh-bash-shell-basics/bash-shell-basics.md

 Extra line 4
 Last line 5
 text lines 1-5/5 (END)
-$ q
+$ # quit by typing `q`
 ```

 Use `head`/`tail` to visualise the first/last lines of a file.
-By default 10 lines are displayed, but a custom number can be specified using a command option:
+By default 10 lines are displayed, but a custom number can be specified using a specific command option:
 ```
 $ head -1 text
 Line 1